About Our Hellebores

 Double Hellebores

-Our goal is to have double flowers full and tepals evenly spaced.
+Our goal was to have double flowers full and tepals evenly spaced.
 They can be frilly or have broad tepals, but should be colorful and interesting from above so that their beauty can be enjoyed without bending over.

 Fine Foliage